 I had learnt at a young age how to mimic other peoples behaviour so I didn’t draw attention to myself and could fit in reasonably well, even if I didn’t understand the point of the things I was doing like small talk, or actively made me uncomfortable like maintaining eye-contact or going up to people and starting conversations.

 Unfortunately, this kind of bias also comes in when you’re trying to get a diagnosis, and many women end up getting misdiagnosed with things like borderline personality disorder, depression, or anxiety.

 The amazing Beth from Just A Square Peg has a great post about this which you can read here, and I know from personal experience when I went for my assessment that the guy I had basically said he didn’t believe women could be autistic and tried to tell me I was “just a bit anxious”.

 He also refused to believe anything I told him because I didn’t have a parent with me at the assessment to corroborate what I was saying, even though I was almost 24 at the time.

 I’m sure you can imagine how well that went down…

 To be honest the whole process was horrendous and I was so angry and upset that I phoned up and cancelled the whole process, as I couldn’t face going through that two more times, especially as getting a formal diagnosis wouldn’t really help me as an adult as there’s not really much support available for autistic adults.

 Being autistic can be great

-I’m a lot like a cat; I can kind of survive on my own but someone really should supervise me – I’m not joking when I say I actually managed to burn soup one time!
+My autism makes me a lot like a cat in many respects; I can kind of survive on my own but someone really should supervise me – I’m not joking when I say I actually managed to burn soup one time!